 Every two years since 2014, the Fondation d’entreprise Hermès has invited craftspeople, designers and engineers to take part in the Skills Academy.
 With a strong emphasis on collective intelligence, this programme – emblematic of the Foundation’s commitments – aims to undertake broad explorations of universal materials by bringing together prospective visions and the transmission of skills.

-An adept of glass, designer Noé Duchaufour-Lawrance is the pedagogical director of this fifth edition of the Skills Academy.
-By selecting this transdisciplinary theme, the Foundation seeks to approach the arts of glassmaking in all their richness and complexity.
-The Academy looks to (re)discover and explore the historical, symbolic and aesthetic resonance of glass, as well as its chemical and physical properties and its economic and social dimensions.
+An adept of glass, designer Noé Duchaufour-Lawrance was the pedagogical director of the fifth edition of the Skills Academy.
+By selecting this transdisciplinary theme, the Foundation sought to approach the arts of glassmaking in all their richness and complexity.
+The Academy looked to (re)discover and explore the historical, symbolic and aesthetic resonance of glass, as well as its chemical and physical properties and its economic and social dimensions.